Human trafficking call for proposals: After you apply

 Once you have successfully submitted your application through FluidReview, a confirmation email generated by the system will be sent to the owner of the account within 24 hours.
 This confirmation email is considered the acknowledgment of receipt of applications.
 To prevent emails from being classified as spam by the email server, organizations should add the following email address to their contacts: CFC.CentreExpertiseSC-CentreofExpertiseGC.SWC@cfc-swc.gc.ca.

 Not all eligible applications will be approved under this call for proposals.
 Funding is limited and subject to the Department’s annual budget considerations and allocation of funds by Parliament.

 The Department anticipates communicating decisions made regarding applications by late fall 2020.
 All decisions (approval or rejection) will be confirmed via email.
 The Minister for Women and Gender Equality makes all funding decisions.
 Decisions regarding the assessment of applications are final and there is no appeal process.

 If your project is approved, a program officer will contact you to establish a funding agreement.

 Activities cannot begin before the project is approved and an agreement has been signed by both the organization and the Department.

 Successful organizations must agree to defer any public announcements until the Minister for Women and Gender Equality has publicly announced the project.

 If your project is approved, you will be required to report on the progress of your project.
-A program officer will be contacting you in due time.
+Reporting requirements will be outlined in a funding agreement.

 Funded organizations must submit a final report, as specified in the agreement.

-Under this call for proposals, you will also be required to indicate how the project activities have contributed in achieving at least one of the following expected results:
+Under this call for proposals, you will also be required to indicate how the project activities have contributed in achieving the following expected results: